an-owl/hootux/README.md

          - figure out how fast apic timer is
    - pci-e interface
      - preferably backward compatible
+ - Switch to Buddy allocator
+   - because its soo much better than the crap I have now
  - BASIC shell
    - what why?
    - because it's my kernel